being-iitian-website/lap-two/YOURSPACE_TESTING_GUIDE.md

 **Test Cases**

-1. After creating journals, call `GET /api/yourspace/me` and verify they appear.
+1. After creating journals, call `GET /api/yourspace/me` with password and verify they appear.
 2. Ensure journals from other users are not included.
 3. Check that `updatedAt` changes after you update a journal via `POST /api/yourspace` (with `id`).

 ---

-### 4. Get Today's Responses
+### 5. Get Today's Responses

 **Endpoint**